-4 In deviation from the salary concept in the collective labor agreement, the year-end bonus is included in the salary in article 9.5.
+4 Notwithstanding how salary is defined in the CLA, Article 9.5 includes the year-end bonus in the salary.

-9.5 Death benefits
+9.5 Survivor and death benefits

 If you die, your salary will be paid up to and including the month of your death.
 As soon as possible after your death, a benefit of three times your last salary will be paid to the following person(s):